navya-2109/delta-demo/README.md

 # delta-demo
-This is  a demo for git and github class.
+This is  a demo for git and github class.This is the first class of this Tutorial